 - Prescribe smaller quantities of the opioid

 If a patient is abusing prescribed opioids, this is a violation of the treatment agreement.
-The provider may then chose to discharge the patient from their practice.
+The provider may then choose to discharge the patient from their practice.
 If the relationship is terminated, the provider must do it legally.
-The provider should avoid patient abandonment, ending a relationship with a patient without consideration of continuity of care, and without providing notice to the patient.
+The provider should avoid patient abandonment, ending a relationship with a patient without considering the continuity of care, and without providing notice to the patient.
 To avoid abandonment charges, the patient must be given enough advanced warning to allow them to secure another physician and facilitate the transfer of care.

-Patients with a substance abuse problem or addiction should be referred to a pain specialist.
+Patients with a substance misuse problem or addiction should be referred to a pain specialist.
 Theft or loss of controlled substances should be reported to the Drug Enforcement Administration.
-If drug diversion has occurred, the activity should be documented and reported to law enforcement.
+The activity should be documented and reported to law enforcement if drug diversion has occurred.

 Most clinicians should have the knowledge and ability to evaluate and treat patients for acute pain syndromes and use opioid analgesics on a short-term basis.
 Those patients that require long-term pain control may receive a referral to a pain specialist.